tfachada/thesist/template/main.typ

   //  - "simple": Multi line - Appendix <appendix letter> + <appendix title>
   //  - "short": Single line - <appendix letter> + <appendix title>
   appendix-style: "simple",

+  // Miscellaneous settings
+  // Note: These are grey areas in the formatting requirements, and tend to vary by degree.
+Most of the times they will not be needed.

+    // If another university is involved, you may need to add its logo
+    second-logo: none,

+    // Extra initial page(s) or content.
+Some use cases:
+    //    - Prefaces (only if required!)
+    //    - Custom declarations (only if required!)
+    //    - Custom document formatting, if it doesn't break the rules
+    //    - Short dedications or quotes
+    // Comment or set to none to ignore.
+    extra-page: include("Beginning/Extra.typ"),

+    // Uncomment if using a custom declaration
+    // hide-declaration: true,

+    // Add a spine at the end of the document if you want to print your thesis
+    printable: false,

   // PIC2 settings